 Students are encouraged to submit a priority application for the Fulbright Grant.
 University faculty and staff who are familiar with the Fulbright will review materials received by this date, while only the National and International Scholarship Program (for graduate students, the Graduate College Office of External Fellowships) will review materials submitted after this date.In either case, we will provide feedback on multiple drafts of your application both before the priority deadline, and from the priority deadline to final submission.

-Illinois applicants for the Fulbright should submit the following materials:
+Undergraduate and Illinois alumni applicants for the Fulbright should submit the following materials:

 - A signed Scholarship Waiver (either scanned or in hardcopy).

 - A complete Fulbright Application, submitted online through the Fulbright site, including a personal statement, statement of proposed study or research, and uploaded transcripts from all colleges attended.
 However, no other supplementary materials or foreign language reports are needed at this time.

 - Three letters of recommendation, submitted online through the Fulbright site.
 For Research Grants, letters should be primarily academic but cover all areas of what Fulbright is seeking (tips for referees are available here).
 For Teaching Grants, referees are asked to fill out an online form detailing your potential as an English teacher in a foreign country (tips for referees are available here).
 Choose referees based on the questions asked!

 Receive further information about priority deadline requirements.

 August 27, 2018 at 12:00 p.m. (noon) for undergraduates and recent alumni (current graduate student deadline is July 16, 2018)